FuelLabs/sway/docs/slides/dbg.md

 ---

-But, if there is a strange behavior on release one can really force the compiler using:
+But, if there is a troubleshooting needed in release build, one can force the compiler to emit `__dbg` by using:

 ```toml
 [project]